aftercupapp/metro-calendar/README.md

 # Metro Calendar

-A clean, modern web-based calendar application designed specifically for everyday use on classic Windows Phone devices today.
+A clean, modern web-based calendar pwa designed specifically for everyday use on classic Windows Phone devices today.

-This project is a custom, optimized, and redesigned version of the well-known **Aftercup Calendar**.
+This project is a custom, optimized, and redesigned version of the **Aftercup Calendar**.
 The goal was to transfer the stable foundations of the existing calendar to an interface that perfectly matches the iconic tiled (Metro UI) design language of Windows Phone systems.

 ## Key Features